 1. Installing scikit-image#

-First, ensure that you have Python installed.
-Two popular alternatives are the pip-based Python.org installers and the conda-based miniforge.
+First, you need to have the Python language installed.
+Two popular routes are the pip-based Python.org installers and the conda-based miniforge.

 Or, build the package from source.
 Do this if you’d like to contribute to development.